chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 1.3 Write the User Stories

-**_Objective:_** What discrete tasks will each user need to accomplish when using your app?
+**_Objective:_** Define the functionality to be implemented.

 **_How?_**
-1. ...
-2. ...
+1. What discrete tasks will each user need to accomplish when using your app?

 **_Resources:_**